 The DC Open was greeted with euphoria by politicians – one didn’t want to participate financially, but being there mattered. (laughs) In the meantime, the situation is that sponsors approach us, because at a weekend 20,000–25,000 people travel to the region, and do so exclusively for the galleries.
 That’s exactly the intention: not only as is the case with Art Cologne, bringing people together at a single location, but here in the city and the surroundings, making life and the gallery milieu come alive.
 That is why, on Saturday evening, a dinner also takes place to create a mélange where curators, collectors, and artists can get to know each other.
 In the meantime, we are receiving inquiries from people in Paris and London as to when the next DC Open is due to take place because they simply don’t want to miss it.

+To what extent can one say then that the Rhineland region has managed to assert itself over Berlin in the last few years?
 One can say that without hesitation.
 When I look at the development in Berlin over the last few years, what I see is an increase in rents and the cost of living.
 The first decade of the new millennium was great for artists wanting to move to Berlin because even the ones with a relatively low income could buy a studio with the help of bank loans.
 Today that’s no longer possible.
 The overabundance of art in Berlin is, of course, huge.
 Because there are so many galleries, there is also a lot of in-fighting.
 We in the Rhineland can say from experience: When in-fighting begins and when this is communicated to the outside, then it very soon becomes extremely unpleasant …

 For many artists who live in the Rhineland and need an extra job to supplement their income, there are enough possibilities which, in contrast to Berlin, are well paid.
 In addition, there is ample living accommodation in the Rhineland.
 Nor should the tradition in the Rhineland of building up an art collection be underestimated; it’s something that in this form is quite unique worldwide.
 For these reasons, the Rhineland with all its potential and opportunities has become interesting again.

+… so for the time being at least the Rhineland is not so problematical despite the fact that the old collectors are no longer buying art while you’re waiting for others to come along and fill their shoes?
 Of course, there are young collectors who are interested in museums and Art Societies – people who get together and travel to museums at the weekend or get involved in societies sponsoring various art-related activities.
 This region has a culture which is simply not present in this form elsewhere in Germany.
 That is why I used the words “lap of luxury” in reference to this cultural area, something which we as gallery owners can continue to build on.
 If you look back, then you recognize that there were visionary art gallery owners in this region who at that time invested in and promoted the artists in the Rhineland who are today internationally established.
 If one bears in mind that someone like Ludwig with his visionary stance had more Pop Art artists than MoMA has, then you can see what sort of climate prevailed back then …

-… exactly.
+… and also the attitude to art … … exactly.
 This was coming and going between artists, curators, and collectors.
 The relations between them were very close – and they remain so today –, but because this was the beginning there was a special spirituality among like-minded souls and a huge amount of curiosity.
 There are still collectors here in the Rhineland who have been continuously overlooked.

 There are collections in the Rhineland which would make “anyone’s jaw drop”!